 - Geographies of Regeneration

 This module focuses on the importance of place and the challenges involved in regenerating urban and (to a lesser extent) rural environments facing issues of decline and restructuring.
 The role of local scale interventions and strategies through planning and regeneration agencies is a key focus.
-The module is based around regeneration issues in the UK and a residential field study visit in a European city.
+The module is based around regeneration issues in the UK and beyond.

 - Work Experience